 Latham’s securities litigation team includes two former associate directors at the US Securities and Exchange Commission (SEC) Division of Enforcement, a former deputy general counsel and deputy chief of staff at the SEC, and several former assistant US attorneys.
 The team’s lawyers draw upon years of experience and critically assess each matter to implement a strategy tailored to the particular case and client needs.

 Frequently successful in disposing of a case on a motion to dismiss, Latham lawyers save clients from disruption of their business and the expense of litigating a case.
 For the cases that survive an early motion to dismiss, the extensive trial experience and shrewd negotiation skills of Latham’s lawyers have earned the firm a formidable reputation that provides clients with a distinct advantage when negotiating out-of-court settlements.

 Latham’s securities litigators are also skilled at working with insurers to successfully resolve matters within coverage limits and can call on Latham’s insurance coverage lawyers for assistance when needed.

 Latham handles every kind of securities litigation and professional liability case, including:

 Compendium of Securities Law

 Latham has developed a resource related to securities litigation showcasing noteworthy legal decisions and important developments in the area of securities law and litigation.
-The Compendium summarizes decisions from every federal circuit in the United States, plus Delaware; contains sections on the most notable decisions, releases and guidance from the US Securities and Exchange Commission (SEC) and the Public Company Accounting Oversight Board (PCAOB); and includes a section summarizing significant decisions and legislative actions in the United Kingdom.
+The Compendium summarizes decisions from every federal circuit in the US, plus Delaware; contains sections on the most notable decisions, releases, and guidance from the SEC and the Public Company Accounting Oversight Board (PCAOB); and includes a section summarizing significant decisions and legislative actions in the United Kingdom.